mschenck/Veterinarian/modules/readme.md

 class BasicCheck
   attr_accessor :log

-  def initialize(ip, hostname, logger=Logger.new(STDOUT))
+  def initialize(ip, hostname, logger=Logger.new(STDOUT), params)
     self.log = logger
     self.ip = ip
     self.hostname = hostname
   end

+  def poll
+    return true
   end
+end
 ''

 (optional) You can include additional variables by configuring them as attributes in the plugin configuration section of the configuration yaml.
+These will be passed in to the "params" final argument